mindis/multimap/doc/overview.md

 An existing Multimap can be optimized using one of the `multimap::Optimize` functions.
 The optimize operation performs a rewrite of the entire map and therefore, depending on the size of the map, might be a long running task.
 Optimization has the following effects:

 * **Defragmentation**.
-All blocks of a list are written sequentially to disk which improves locality and therefore better read performance.
+All blocks which belong to the same list are written sequentially to disk which improves locality and leads to better read performance.
 * **Garbage collection**.
-Values that are marked as deleted won't be copied which reduces the size of the map and also improves locality.
+Values that are marked as deleted won't be copied which reduces the size of the new map and also improves locality.

 Optional: